 The first popular graphical browser, Mosaic

 Mosaic was released in 1992.
-It was easy to install and easy to use, as well as reliable and capable of displaying images in line with text, rather than in a separate window.
-Mosaic replaced the text prompt-based system used before and gave us the browser bar, back and forward buttons, and graphic interactivity.
-Since then, the basic foundation and user experience has been built on Mosaic’s initial structure.
+It was easy to install and easy to use and reliable, and capable of displaying images inline with text rather than in a separate window.
+Mosaic replaced the text prompt-based system before and gave us the browser bar, back and forward buttons, and graphic interactivity.
+Since then, the basic foundation and user experience have been built on Mosaic’s initial structure.

-While the merit of a particular browser depends on the needs of the user, there are indisputable facts about each web browsing application that establish their value.
+While the merit of a particular browser depends on the user’s needs, there are indisputable facts about each web browsing application that establish its value.
 Based on factors such as capability, ease of use, speed, and more, here are the current web browsers used around the world:

 6. Internet Explorer / Edge

 But the decline of internet explorer started to happen around 2008 and onwards.
-In fact, i.e. struggled to compete with its rival Google’s Chrome browsers.
-Google Chrome launched in 2004 and 2008 respectively, as internet users increasingly began using operating systems which did not support Internet Explorer.
-Along with the increase in browser rivals, the introduction of internet browsing on Android and iOS smart phones lead to even more rivalries.
-Microsoft was slow to adapt to the smartphone audience and began to lose the once loyal customers it had obtained at the beginning of the internet revolution.
+In fact, i.e., struggled to compete with its rival Google’s Chrome browsers.
+Google Chrome launched in 2004 and 2008, respectively, as internet users increasingly began using operating systems that did not support Internet Explorer.
+Along with the increase in browser rivals, internet browsing on Android and iOS smartphones leads to even more rivalries.
+Microsoft was slow to adapt to the smartphone audience and began to lose the once-loyal customers it had obtained at the beginning of the internet revolution.

 In 2009, Opera exploded in Eastern Europe.
 In terms of aesthetics, Opera would be first on this list, but where it truly shined was on mobile devices.
 A key area with Opera is that it keeps personal information secure.
-The browser also has a function that reroutes your web traffic to the Opera servers after compressing it and reducing the transfer of data to increase browsing speeds and maneuver around firewalls.
+The browser also has a function that reroutes your web traffic to the Opera servers after compressing it and reducing data transfer to increase browsing speeds and maneuver around firewalls.
 This feature makes Opera the best web browser for users on a computer with less RAM or CPU computing power.
-Add ad blocking and a power saving mode to the mix and you’ve got a strong contender for best browser on the web.
+Add ad blocking and a power-saving mode to the mix, and you’ve got a strong contender for the best browser on the web.

 4. Mozilla Firefox

-In 2010, Firefox steals Opera’s thunder.
+In 2010, Firefox stole Opera’s thunder.
 Firefox offers users a wide variety of extensions with built-in support for Hello, its own video chat service, and Pocket, its own bookmarking and read-it-later service.
 Speed is another plus for Firefox users, as well as regular updates every six weeks.
-It is a powerful browser but over the years updates have struggled to keep up with changes.
+It is a powerful browser, but updates have struggled to keep up with changes over the years.
 However, Firefox is still a solid choice for modern internet users.

 3. UC Browser

 The browser features a modern, easy to user interface and features such as caching video for offline viewing.
-This itself is an excellent feature in India, as not all mobile users have access to fast downloads, either because of their network, data plan, or device itself.
+This itself is an excellent feature in India, as not all mobile users have access to fast downloads, either because of their network, data plan, or the device itself.
 Furthermore, the UC Browser did win the best browser of the year award for 2011 and 2012.
 In fact, the growth in India is so strong that UC Web has recorded a 60 times growth within India.
-But, UC Browser allegedly leaked data of Indian users during 2017, and could face ban.
-Regardless UCWeb is a subsidiary of Alibaba Group, and has launched an e-commerce service in India.
-India and China usage alone together has a huge potential for UCWeb!
+But, UC Browser allegedly leaked data of Indian users during 2017 and could face a ban.
+Regardless UCWeb is a subsidiary of Alibaba Group and has launched an e-commerce service in India.
+India and China’s usage alone together has a huge potential for UCWeb!

 1. Google Chrome

 In 2008, Chrome sneaked into the scene.
 Chrome is currently the most popular web browser in the world.
-While that can be due in part to the global omnipresence of Google, it is also due to the fact that Chrome is a powerhouse of a web browser.
+While that can be due in part to the global omnipresence of Google, it is also because Chrome is a powerhouse of a web browser.
 This is why it is often declared the best web browser on the market.
-Extensions are easily added and used to expand the capability of the browser, it works across a wide range of platforms, and is an incredibly stable and reliable application.
+Extensions are easily added and used to expand the capability of the browser.
+It works across a wide range of platforms and is an incredibly stable and reliable application.
 More importantly, many web developers and web design agencies tend to rely on Google Chrome’s reliability.
-Also, It’s easily modified, with easy to navigate parental controls and endlessly customizable options to personalize Chrome for your use.
+Also, It’s easily modified, with easy-to-navigate parental controls and endlessly customizable options to personalize Chrome for your use.

 Chrome is the default web browser on all Android devices.
 Safari is on all Apple Macs and iOS devices.
-As more and more internet users are on mobile devices other browsers will find it a challenge in gaining market shares.
+As more and more internet users are on mobile devices, other browsers will challenge gaining market shares.